 Does comprehensive coverage pay if my car catches fire in an accident?

-It depends on the sequence of events.
-If a collision causes the fire, your collision coverage handles the damage, not comprehensive.
-If the fire starts independently after the accident (for example, from an electrical short hours later), comprehensive may apply.
+The answer depends on the sequence of events.
+If a collision causes the fire, collision coverage handles the damage rather than comprehensive.
+If the fire starts independently after the accident, such as from an electrical short hours later, comprehensive may apply.
 Your insurer will investigate the timeline and cause.
-Document everything and let the adjuster make the determination.
+Document everything and let the adjuster make the call.

 Is smoke damage from a wildfire covered under comprehensive?

-Yes.
 Comprehensive coverage includes smoke damage from wildfires, even if no flames touched your vehicle.
 Smoke and ash can destroy interior upholstery, electronics and paint.
-Document the damage thoroughly with photos before cleaning anything, and file your claim with your fire incident report or local emergency declaration as supporting evidence.
+Photograph the damage thoroughly before cleaning anything, and file your claim with your fire incident report or local emergency declaration as supporting evidence.

 What if my car was totaled by fire?
 How is the payout calculated?

-If your car is declared a total loss after a fire, your insurer pays the actual cash value (ACV) of your vehicle at the time of the fire, minus your deductible.
-ACV is based on your car's market value before the fire, not what you paid or what it would cost to replace it new.
-If you think the ACV offer is too low, request an independent appraisal or provide comparable listings from sites like Kelley Blue Book or CarGurus to support a higher valuation.
+If your car is declared a total loss after a fire, your insurer pays the actual cash value (ACV) at the time of the fire minus your deductible.
+ACV reflects your car's market value before the fire, not what you paid or what a replacement would cost new.
+If the ACV offer seems low, request an independent appraisal or submit comparable listings from Kelley Blue Book or CarGurus to support a higher valuation.

 Does car insurance cover fire damage caused by a manufacturer defect?

-Comprehensive coverage pays for the fire damage itself, but the manufacturer may owe you additional compensation if a defect caused the fire.
-If your vehicle is under an active recall related to fire risk, check NHTSA's recall database at nhtsa.gov and document the connection carefully.
-You may have grounds for a separate product liability claim against the manufacturer while your comprehensive claim covers your immediate vehicle loss.
+Comprehensive coverage pays for the fire damage itself, but the manufacturer may owe additional compensation if a defect caused the fire.
+If your vehicle is under an active recall related to fire risk, check NHTSA's recall database at nhtsa.gov and document the connection.
+You may have grounds for a separate product liability claim against the manufacturer, while your comprehensive claim covers the immediate vehicle loss.

 Will my insurer cover a rental car while my fire-damaged vehicle is being repaired?

 Only if you carry rental reimbursement coverage.
-This is a separate optional add-on, not included in standard comprehensive policies.
-Most insurers offer it for $5 to $10 per month, with reimbursement limits typically ranging from $30 to $50 per day.
-Check your declarations page or call your insurer to confirm whether rental coverage is active on your policy before assuming it applies.
+This optional add-on isn't included in standard comprehensive policies and typically runs $5 to $10 per month, with reimbursement limits of $30 to $50 per day.
+Pull your declarations page or call your insurer to confirm whether rental coverage is active before assuming it applies.

 Does filing a fire damage claim count as an at-fault accident on my record?